 Bali has plenty of dining options, from casual brunch cafes and seafood.
 One of the few things you should try is looking for restaurants serving ridiculously great-tasting Bali cuisine like the ones listed below.

 In the Philippines, we have lechon and crispy pata.
 But in Bali, ask anywhere, and there’s a Babi Guling for any occasion.
 In case you are wondering, Babi Guling is a Balinese suckling pig seasoned with local herbs and spices, then roasted served on rice with stewed vegetables and blood sausage.

 At Warung Ibu Oka, you’re sure to taste the best Bali flavors with their signature Babi Guling.
 The main branch of Ibu Oka is centrally located in Ubud’s town square, across the street from the Royal Palace and just down the road from both the art market and the Museum Puri Lukisan.

 Address: Jalan Hanoman, Padangtegal, Ubud

-Another Bali’s famous restaurant is Bebek Bengil, meaning Dirty Duck Diner, which is famous for serving bebek tutu or smoked duck.
+Another of Bali’s famous restaurants is Bebek Bengil, meaning Dirty Duck Diner, famous for serving Bebek tutu or smoked duck.